 The Board of Directors have designated two funds, the Stewardship Fund, and the Opportunity Fund.
-The investment policy established by the Board for both designated funds is a combination of safety, growth, and income, which places a primary emphasis on the safety of principal and may be accomplished by investment in money market funds, certificates of deposit, mutual funds, and up to 40 percent in equities.
-At June 30, 2021, the portfolios are invested in certificates of deposit, money market funds and broad-based equity ETFs.
+The Investment Policy established by the Board for the Board Designated Stewardship Fund is a combination of safety, growth, and income, with a primary emphasis on the safety of principal, and may be accomplished by investment in money market funds, certificates of deposit, mutual funds, and up to 40 percent in equities.
+At June 30, 2022, this fund is invested in certificates of deposit, money market funds and broad-based equity ETFs.
 Inherent within all investment policies are fluctuating rates of return and the inherent volatility of the relevant markets.
+The Opportunity Fund balances are currently invested in a combination of low risk checking and money market accounts.
 All income earned was reinvested in the funds and may be appropriated for expenditure at a future date.